Applications of topological cyclic homology to algebraic K-theory: Prehistory

 \section{Prehistory}

-The history of homological invariants of algebraic K-theory (from now on referred to simply as ``K-theory'') goes far back, but for our purposes a natural place to start is with S.~M.~Gersten's $\mathrm d\log$ map and S.~Bloch's interpretation \cite{MR0466264} of this map as providing information about the ``tangent space'' of algebraic K-theory.
+The history of homological invariants of K-theory goes far back, but for our purposes a natural place to start is with S.~M.~Gersten's $\mathrm d\log$ map and S.~Bloch's interpretation \cite{MR0466264} of this map as providing information about the ``tangent space'' of algebraic K-theory.
 This can be seen as a beginning of the story for many reasons and it actually appears in the 1972 Battelle proceedings in which D.~Quillen first develops fully his algebraic K-theory.

 If $A$ is a commutative ring and $\Omega^*_A$ its ring of K\"ahler differentials, Gersten defines a graded ring homomorphism

 via Grothendieck's theory of Chern classes, extending the map $\mathrm{GL}_1(A)\to \Omega^1_A$ sending a unit $g$ to $\frac1g\,dg$.
 Bloch defines the \emph{tangent space} $TK_n(A)$ of K-theory at $A$ to be the kernel of the map $K_n(A[\epsilon]/\epsilon^2)\to K_n(A)$ induced by $\epsilon\mapsto0$ and proves that $\Omega^{n-1}_A$ splits off $TK_n(A)$ if $A$ is a local ring with $2$ invertible.
 When $n=2$ this was known to van~der~Kallen, and one can think of this as a first step towards identifying relative K-theory in terms of cyclic homology-like invariants.